Cinema of Libya: Cinema since 2011

 After the fall of Gaddafi, there was widespread desire for Libyan film to re-assert itself.
 However, cinema's resurgence has been obstructed by fighting and Islamist objections.
 Young Libyan filmmakers started to make short films, with support from the British Council and the Scottish Documentary Institute.
 Film festivals in Tripoli and Benghazi were popular but targeted by Islamist militants.
 The International Mediterranean Film Festival for Documentary and Short Films was established in 2012.
 In 2013 a cinema club was discreetly established in the basement of a Tripoli art gallery.
 By 2015 only a single movie house remained in Tripoli, a men-only venue serving action movies to the militias controlling the city.

 In December 2017 Erato Festival, a film festival for human rights films was launched in Tripoli.
 It opened with Almohannad Kalthoum's docudrama Jasmine.

+The documentary feature film My Father and Qaddafi, the first feature-length documentary by Libyan filmmaker Jihan K, made its world premiere out of competition at the 82nd Venice International Film Festival, from August 27 to September 6, 2025.
+The film made history as the first Libyan title to be presented at the Venice International Film Festival.